nsbno/spor/README.md

 ## Setup

-To develop locally, clone the repository and run `npm install` at the root level.
+To develop locally, clone the repository and run `pnpm install` at the root level.

+If you do nat have pnpm installed, run `npm i -g pnpm` first.

 If you want to run the docs website locally, you'll need a few secrets.
 Follow the instructions in each app's readme to discover and set them locally.

-Then run `npm run build` to build all artifacts for the first time.
-Finally, run `npm run dev` to start the development servers.
+Then run `pnpm run build` to build all artifacts for the first time.
+Finally, run `pnpm run dev` to start the development servers.

 ### Build